kokizzu/v8-juice/convert/README.txt

 The basic demo code can be built with:

+   cd examples
    make

 It requires GNU Make and gcc (or hack it to suit your system).

+Project files for MS Visual Studio 2010 can be found under ./build/vs_10.

 There are several full-featured demonstrations in the 'addons' directory.